neiltarar/my_blog/README.md

 ![mini_game_Mock_image](./static/images/mock_images/my_blog/space_shooter_mock.png)

+The game is written drawn on [HTML canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and the logic is written in JavaScript.

 If users login with their accounts their scores will be captured automatically when the game ends.

 Code on server end: